NVIDIA/TensorRT-LLM/examples/llm-api/README.md

 Note that the `text` field in `CompletionOutput` is empty since the tokenizer is deactivated.

 ### Build caching
-Although the HLAPI runs the engine building in the background, you can also cache the built engine to disk and load it in the next run to save the engine building time.
+Although the LLMAPI runs the engine building in the background, you can also cache the built engine to disk and load it in the next run to save the engine building time.

 To enable the build cache, there are two ways to do it:

-1. Use the environment variable: `export TLLM_HLAPI_BUILD_CACHE=1` to enable the build cache globally, and optionally export `TLLM_HLAPI_BUILD_CACHE_ROOT` to specify the cache root directory.
+1. Use the environment variable: `export TLLM_LLMAPI_BUILD_CACHE=1` to enable the build cache globally, and optionally export `TLLM_LLMAPI_BUILD_CACHE_ROOT` to specify the cache root directory.
 2. Pass the `enable_build_cache` to the `LLM` constructor

 The build cache will reuse the built engine if all the building settings are the same, or it will rebuild the engine.